NikKowPHP/lessay-cline/.roo/rules-orchestrator-2/rules.md

           - **Terminate all processes.** This is the final success state.

     b. **If `NEEDS_ASSISTANCE.md` exists:**
         - Announce: "Distress signal detected.
-Switching to Emergency mode."
+Switching to Architect mode for planning"
         - Execute the command: **`<mode>architect</mode>`**.

     c. **If `FIX_PLAN.md` exists:**